luizbgomide/sovereign/rules.md

 At the start of each turn after the party enters the site:

 1. Roll a secret Wandering Encounter check if necessary.
 On a 1, the encounter will happen at some appropriate moment this turn.
-2. The PCs decide what they want to do this turn, be it move into a new room, carefully search their current location, fiddle with some object they’ve found, or something else that takes ten minutes.
+2. The Delvers decide what they want to do this turn: move into a new room, carefully search their current location, fiddle with some object they’ve found, or something else that takes ten minutes.
-3. Tell them the result of their actions, whether that’s a first-glance description of a new room, notice of the hideous abomination that’s rearing up before them, or the explosive detonation of the crystal they just experimentally rapped.
+3. The GM explains the result of their actions, whether that’s a first-glance description of a new room, notice of the hideous abomination that’s rearing up before them, or the explosive detonation of the crystal they just experimentally prodded.
 4. Start over from the top, assuming their actions have consumed a full turn, until they withdraw from the site or it becomes safe enough to stop counting turns.

 ### Timekeeping in the Dungeon